Community Outreach Case Manager

 Jennifer has a wealth of knowledge and experience in communications, media, marketing, and graphic design.
 As UWBC’s Community Engagement Director, her duties include attending and promoting community partner collaborations and conveying UWBC's mission through the creation of publications, graphic materials, and social media management.
 Jennifer has a BA in Journalism and Mass Communications from the University of Oklahoma – Boomer Sooner!

-In her spare time, Jennifer loves spending time with her two sweet boys.
+In her spare time, she loves spending time with her husband and their three sweet boys.
 When she’s not running around with the kids, she can be found designing and creating invitations and party decor for her online shop.

 Kim was hired as a temporary employee to help conduct the 1983 UWBC fundraising campaign.
 After the campaign was completed, Kim was invited to join the staff at UWBC.
 She has worked in with campaigns, fund distribution, and community planning.

 Jenna Haviland-Alesna, a Lake Jackson native, graduated from the University of Houston – Clear Lake, with a bachelor’s degree in Business Administration.
 She joined United Way of Brazoria County as the Executive Director in 2013.
 Her nonprofit background includes two years as the Program Coordinator for Junior Achievement of Brazoria County and almost nine years as Director of Development for Angleton Danbury Medical Center, where she focused on grant writing and fundraising for the Hospital District.
 Jenna became involved with UWBC as an Employee Campaign Coordinator and then as a volunteer for the Community Impact Committee.

 Priscilla graduated from the University of Houston - Clear Lake with a BA in Communications, and was first introduced to United Way when she was as a marketing intern for UWBC.
 It was then when she realized the value of non-profits and the importance of serving and giving to the community.